 They were either super-plush, one centre camps or something like Epic Camp, run by Scott Molina and Gordo Byrn.
 According to their website they offered, "Everything But Mercy."
 I wanted to organise long days in the saddle with daily lake swimming and trail running.
 However, we'd camp at night, carry all our kit in rear panniers rather than in following vehicles and each tour would be built around taking part in a local triathlon.

 Five Sticker Rides is the name of a chapter in Mark Allen's book, Total Triathlete.
-The narrative of the book essentially tells the story of the Grip's 1987 season and particularly the build up to the Hawaii Ironman.
-I really like the glimpse into the old USTS series and his regular battles with Mike Pigg (see photos).
-There's plenty of black and white photographs that will take you back to the golden age of the sport.
+The narrative of the book essentially tells the story of the Grip's 1987 season and particularly his build up to the Hawaii Ironman.
+I really like the glimpse into the old USTS series and his battles with Mike Pigg.
+There's plenty of photographs that will take you back to the golden age of the sport.

-I'm planning to blog a lot more at fivestickerrides.com in 2018 as well as experiment with audio.
+I'm planning to blog almost daily in 2018 as well as experiment with audio.
 Mainly as just a creative exercise for me.
 But if others like it, that's cool too.
-Every Friday I'm also going to summarise my training week, Krupicka-style, as I prepare for The Outlaw, ironman distance event, in Nottingham.
-Tweet me if you still think the bike tours for triathletes idea is a good one.
+Every Friday I'm also going to summarise my training week, Krupicka-style, as I prepare for The Outlaw ironman distance event.